avrland/DayCounter/readme.md

 - allows you to select date manually from calender
 - reading date from json list
 - can calculate dates from future and past
+- longer event names do not go beyond gui
 - immune to basic errors: wrong data format, corrupted json, no json file

 ## Json events date list